esotericist/frf/documentation/primlist.md

 * `✉` indicates invalid/incoherent to implement at all (generally specific to muck frameworks, notes generally not provided)
 * anything otherwise unadorned is either unimplemented, or undocumented.

+all primitive names reduced to lowercase, in all circumstances (even otherwise identical primitive names)

 groups are not in the same order as in the muf manual due to my opinions on reevance.

 at some point i'll produce a specific-to-frf document of all primitives to account for the ones unique to frf.